 Impulse Theatre Festival

-The festival edition in the anniversary year was to take place from 04 to 14 June in Düsseldorf, Cologne and Mülheim an der Ruhr.
-To this end, Haiko Pfost, Artistic Director since 2018, has once again opted for a three-part programme with a focus on "Showcase", "Stadtprojekt" and "Akademie".
+In the fourth year of his artistic direction, Haiko Pfost is again relying on a three-part programme - this time under corona conditions - with the main focus on "showcase", "city project" and "academy".
 His approach is based on the goal of presenting established positions, discoveries and a wide variety of different theatre forms.